top of page

 Milena

 No longer a daughter of the court, Milena is a traveler of the tide, lost in a storm and cast upon shores unknown.
-Stripped of safety and veiled in secrecy, she carries the powers of Berkana and the searing promise of the Raidho rune she finds along the way.
+Stripped of safety and veiled in secrecy, she slowly learns and develops the powers of Berkana and the searing promise of the Raidho rune she finds along the way.
 Where once she sought to escape duty and pursue her own destiny, now she must navigate unfamiliar lands and cultures.
 In the cold light of the north, her true journey is no longer a search for answers, but a race to claim her own survival and the sovereignty of her fate.

 Heinrich of Lüneburg